 For some people, they know that they want to go to university from a pretty young age and for others it’s a snap decision at the end of college.
 Or if you’re an awkward human like me, you’re kind of in the middle.
 I really never thought that university was a place for someone like me.
 Not that there’s anything wrong with me but I never saw kids from council estates who come from broken homes going to university in the media.
 It was posh kids who had horses and butlers.
 That last bit may be a slight overreaction but still.

 I was an average achiever in school.
 I never lagged behind but my work was never on the boards or shown around the class for how brilliant it was either.
-I made the decision to go to university in college.
+Like most people, I made the decision to go to university in college.
 I had been doing an A-Level in Sociology and I found that it was something that made my lil’ heart happy.
 So in my last year, I signed up to be put into the tutor group that would be doing personal statements and UCAS forms.
 The whole process kind of freaked me out a bit because no one else in my family has ever been to university.

 There are a few reasons why I wanted to go to university and the first one is that I wanted to learn more about a subject that I’m passionate about.
 You know the kids who always have to ask “why?” after everything someone says – well, I was (and still am) one of them.
 My whole degree is based around looking at what people do and asking “why?” so it’s the perfect degree for me.